raisanowreen/Food-Wala-Client/README.md

 + Installation

-React route, firebase, Mongodb, Express, Dotenv, Cors has been installed to make the site like Single Page Application, implement login methods, connect to database, have uninterapted functionalities.
+React route, firebase, Mongodb, Express, Dotenv, Cors, Node has been installed to make the site like Single Page Application, implement login methods, connect to database, have uninterapted functionalities.

 + Private Route & Security